This is a nice central hip bar with a good mix of people and reasonable drinks for Manhattan:

 Posted by Claudia Muir at 02:17 PM in Leisure | Permalink | Comments (7)

-Here's a math puzzle.
-Taken from the 46th International Mathematical Olympiad, held in rainy Merida, Mexico: In a mathematical competition 6 problems were posed to the contestants.
+In a mathematical competition 6 problems were posed to the contestants.
 Each pair of problems was solved by more than two-fifths of the contestants.
 Nobody solved all 6 problems.
 Show that there were at least 2 contestants who each solved exactly 5 problems.Give yourself four hours and thirty minutes.
 Incidentally, Romania won four gold medals, a silver, and a bronze at the Olympiad out of her six contestants.
 They're all high school students.

 Posted by Claudia Muir at 03:51 PM in Leisure | Permalink | Comments (7)